mpgarate/meowth/README.md

 ### Features in progress
  - Human-readable errors for parsing and evaluation.
 Most cases are covered, but the copy could be cleaned up.
+ ..- TODO: error handling for division by zero
  - Handle floating point numbers
  - Data Types and runtime type checking